What Is a Dedicated IP Address? A Comprehensive Guide

 IP reputation is an indicator that servers use to determine when they receive a request from an IP address known for sending unwanted requests.

 Many servers and firewalls will simply reject requests coming from an IP address with a bad reputation.
 This is sensible since accepting requests from IP addresses with a bad reputation might put your server at risk.
-Viruses, botnets, hackers, phishing, DDoS and other kinds of cyberattacks are real threats.
+Viruses, botnets, phishing, spam bots, DDoS and other kinds of cyberattacks are real threats.

 Simply filtering out requests from IP addresses with a bad reputation is a standard internet security technique.